Rokiis1/roadmap/function_programming/3_level/3_level_functions.md

 }
 ```

+This structure can be nested to any depth.
+There is no fixed number of levels, and each item follows the same shape.
+This is the kind of problem recursion is designed to solve.

-To process every element in this structure, recursion is a natural solution.
+To process every element in this structure, recursion allows the same logic to be applied at each level without knowing how deep the structure goes.

 ```py
 def print_names(node):